hgamboa/nova-adv-inst/Lab 5 - pyFirmata.md

 ## Connecting to an Arduino

-* Create a file.py in ‘/home/pi/lab5’ directory’
+* Create a file 'ex1.py' in ‘/home/pi/lab5’ directory
 * Import the Arduino and util classes from the pyfirmata module and create an object using the USB address you found in the previous step:
 ```
 >>> from pyfirmata import Arduino, util